rmeloamaro/docs/docs/manual/key-storage/storage-plugins/azure-vault.md

 ### Expired and Not-Yet-Enabled Secrets

 Azure Key Vault allows setting Activation and Expiration dates for keys and secrets.
-You can choose to respect these dates using the **Show Allowed Only** plugin configuration:
+You can choose to respect these dates using the **Enforce Key Dates** plugin configuration:
 - If set to `true`, only active secrets within their valid date range will be visible and usable in Rundeck.
 - If set to `false`, all secrets will be visible and usable, regardless of their activation or expiration status.
 This does not include **disabled** or **deleted** secrets.